kelvinkirima014/kelvinkirima.com/content/_index.md

 I'm a computer programmer with experience in web technologies, computer networks and communication protocols.

 I write code(mostly backend), but I'm also interested in all areas of audio/video streaming.
-I work remotely for a UK based company from my home in Nairobi.
+I work remotely for a UK based company from my rented place in Nairobi.
 In my free time, I hack on [Majiix](https://github.com/Majgix/Majiix), an opensource low-latency platform for web-based teleconferencing.

 If interested on learning more about me, please check out the [faq](/faq).